benkilmartin/SQA-GroupHandBook/codeReviews.md

 **Code Review Techniques**

-There are various code review techniques that should be adapted by a team when implementing a code review, however I have listed 3 that I believe are easy to achieve and will do a great deal of good.
+There are various code review techniques that should be adapted by a team when implementing a code review, however I have listed some techniques that I believe are easy to achieve and will do a great deal of good.

 • When reviewing source code split it into sections of no more than 400 lines at a time